 What happens if you contribute too much to your 401(k)?

 If you overcontribute, you may request excess contributions (and anything they earned) be returned by Tax Day each year.
-You should also receive a modified W-2 that reflects that additional income.
+You should also receive a modified W-2 that reflects that change in income.

 How to get the most out of your 401(K)